Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps

 \section{Abstract}

-We obtain an $E_{n+1}$-algebra model on $C_{\bullet+m}(Map(S^n, M))$, the shifted integral chains on the mapping space of the $n$-sphere into an $m$-dimensional orientable closed manifold $M$.
-Our main tool is factorization homology and higher Hochschild (co)chains and we discuss some other applications of these tools of independent interest.
+We use factorization homology and higher Hochschild (co)chains to study various problems in algebraic topology and homotopical algebra, notably brane topology, centralizers of $E_n$-algebras maps and iterated bar constructions.
+In particular, we obtain an $E_{n+1}$-algebra model on the shifted integral chains $C_{\bullet+m}(Map(S^n, M))$ of the mapping space of the $n$-sphere into an $m$-dimensional orientable closed manifold $M$.
 We construct and use $E_\infty$-Poincar\'e duality to identify the higher Hochschild cochains, modeled over the $n$-sphere, with the chains on the above mapping space, and then relate the Hochschild cochains to the deformation complex of the $E_\infty$-algebra $C^*(M)$, thought of as an $E_n$-algebra.
-We then invoke (and prove) the higher Deligne conjecture to furnish the cotangent complex, and all that is naturally equivalent to it, with an $E_{n+1}$-algebra structure and further prove that this construction recovers the sphere product.
-In fact, our approach to Deligne conjecture is based on an explicit description of the $E_n$-centralizers of a map of $E_\infty$-algebras $f:A\to B$ by relating it to the algebraic structure on Hochschild cochains modeled over spheres, which is of independent interest.
-The latter also applies to iterated Bar construction for $E_\infty$-algebras together with their $E_n$-coalgebra and $E_\infty$-algebra structure.
-In particular, we give a higher Hochschild chain model of the natural $E_n$-algebra structure of the chains of the iterated loop space $C_*(\Omega^{n}Y)$.
-Furthermore, for general $E_n$-algebras, we apply factorization algebras to give a construction of the centralizers of any map of $E_n$-algebras, solutions of higher Deligne conjecture and to discuss several features of the iterated bar construction for $E_n$-algebras.
+We invoke (and prove) the higher Deligne conjecture to furnish $E_n$-Hochschild cohomology, and all that is naturally equivalent to it, with an $E_{n+1}$-algebra structure and further prove that this construction recovers the sphere product.
+In fact, our approach to the Deligne conjecture is based on an explicit description of the $E_n$-centralizers of a map of $E_\infty$-algebras $f:A\to B$ by relating it to the algebraic structure on Hochschild cochains modeled over spheres, which is of independent interest and explicit.
+More generally, we give a factorization algebra model/description of the centralizer of any $E_n$-algebra map and a solution of Deligne conjecture.
+We also apply similar ideas to the iterated bar construction.
+We obtain factorization algebra models for (iterated) bar construction of augmented $E_m$-algebras together with their $E_n$-coalgebras and $E_{m-n}$-algebra structures, and discuss some of its features.
+For $E_\infty$-algebras we obtain a higher Hochschild chain model, which is an $E_n$-coalgebra.
+In particular, considering the $E_\infty$-algebra structure of an $n$-connected topological space $Y$, we obtain a higher Hochschild cochain model of the natural $E_n$-algebra structure of the chains of the iterated loop space $C_*(\Omega^{n}Y)$.